budjetti/dominion/README.md

 g++ dominion.cpp -o dominion
 ./dominion

-# Why did I make this?
+# FAQ
+### Why was this made?
-I was really into both Dominion and c++ at the time. 🤓
+I was really into both Dominion and c++ at the time.
+### Why is it all in one file?
+Because I was lazy and didn't want to write header files.